Bethpage residents file lawsuit against Grumman

 The suit by more than 80 plaintiffs seeks damages for injuries stemming from Grumman's alleged negligence and liability tied to contaminants left at the site.

-The complaint, filed in state Supreme Court Sept.
-30. and since transferred to federal court at Grumman’s request, seeks unspecified damages for personal injury and stemming from the defense contractor’s alleged negligence, nuisance, trespass and liability tied to contaminants left at the site.
+The complaint, filed in state Supreme Court on July 30 and since transferred to federal court at Grumman’s request, seeks unspecified damages for personal injury stemming from the defense contractor’s alleged negligence, nuisance, trespass and liability tied to contaminants left at the site.

-Northrup Grumman, based in Falls Church, Va., said in a statement, “While we were only recently served and are still reviewing, the allegations and claims appear to be the same as those in [a previously filed] case, which Northrop Grumman has moved to dismiss, and will contest vigorously."
+Northrop Grumman, based in Falls Church, Virginia, said in a statement, “While we were only recently served and are still reviewing, the allegations and claims appear to be the same as those in [a previously filed] case, which Northrop Grumman has moved to dismiss, and will contest vigorously.”

 The suit is separate from a class-action complaint filed by the same law firm, Napoli Shkolnik in Melville, in 2016.